Workshop Wednesday is a new weekly feature covering traditional shop craft (woodworking, metalworking, mechanics, machining, etc.)

 This is one of two Ultimakers at MAKE Labs.
 There are other 3D Printers scattered throughout the shop in various stages of completion.

 Here's Dan Spangler at his workspace.
 Every intern at MAKE Labs gets a table like this, and each one is unique in its setup.
-Even though Dan was the only one there when I visited, I could get an idea of what kind of makers work at MAKE Labs just by looking at their individual workspaces.
+I could get an idea of what kind of makers work at MAKE Labs just by looking at their individual workspaces.

 A lot of folks pass through MAKE Headquarters, so a spot is always kept for any guests who want to do some vagabond building.